Alaska050/trialops/README.md

 ## Next steps

-- A Power BI or Tableau version of the site-performance view
 - More edit checks using the LB (labs) and CM (concomitant medications) domains
 - Survival analysis (time to discontinuation) as a complement to the classifier